letianjiang05/G0191-Project-PCA-in-face-recognition/Project Report/README.md

 ```
 For the second case, we try to find the parameter of dimension that best fit the
 PCA algorithm through testing the success rate and the calculation speed.
+#### 3.1.2 Nearest Center Classifier (NCC)
+##### Pros
+- **Simplicity**: NCC is also a simple method where the class of a new instance is determined by the class of the nearest mean of the training instances.
+- **Efficiency**: NCC is computationally efficient as it only requires the computation of the distances to the class centers.
+- It works well when the data is well separated.
+##### Cons
+- **Assumptions about data**: NCC assumes that the data is normally distributed and the classes are equally distributed, which may not be the case in real-world data.
+- **Sensitivity to outliers**: NCC is sensitive to outliers as they can significantly shift the class centers.
+- It may not work well when the data is not well separated or when the class distributions are imbalanced.
 #### 3.1.3 Support Vector Machines (SVM)
 ##### Pros
 - **Effective in high dimensional spaces**: SVMs are effective when the number of dimensions is greater than the number of samples.